aaanh/aaanh/README.md

 Have always been aspired to create some good stuff :^)

-Interested in: SecOps, DevOps, Infrastructures, Clustering & Orchestration & Automation
+Interested and experienced in: SecOps, DevOps, Infrastructures, Clustering & Orchestration & Automation

 Currently:
 - IT Spc. @ Genetec Inc. (internship)